Canziyos/Plates-counter/README.md

   - project place: "Tallhag School in Kalmar" Visit.
   - Prototype conceptualization.
+  - Heltec lora 32 v2 with display choosed as development board.
-  - environment tools and setups Installed.
+  - development environment and tools setup.
   - The esp-IDF with VSCode was Tested.
-  - GitHub repository create.
+  - GitHub repository created.
-  - Heltec lora 32 v2 with display choosed as development board.
-  - Some new projects intiated and .
+  - Some new projects in ESP-IDF intiated and .
   - various sensors tested in the lab environment " ultrasonic, different short-range IR, LiDAR sensor, Sharp sensor 2Y0A02 ".

   # plane for the next week: